 Seriously — we told you it was easy!

 Quick tip: Because vinegar is used to clean and shine everything from toilets to ovens, we don't recommend using it to clean your white gold.
 Why?
-Because if gold is left soaking in vinegar too long, it can damage the surface of the ring — plus, it's not safe for semi-precious gemstones (stones like amethyst, white pearl, moonstone, and others).
+Because if gold is left soaking in vinegar too long, it can damage the surface of the ring.
+Plus, it's not safe for semi-precious gemstones (e.g., amethyst, white pearl, moonstone, and others).

-Thankfully, cleaning a white gold ring with gemstones basically follows the same rules as before, with just a few additional tips to keep those gemstones safe:
+Thankfully, cleaning a white gold ring with gemstones basically follows the same rules as before with a few additional tips to keep those gemstones safe.

 1. Make a mixture using a few drops of mild soap and water.

-2. If the gemstone is durable (like a diamond), soak it for 30 minutes.
-If it's a softer gemstone like an opal or a pearl, you can soak it for a shorter period of time or simply dip a soft cloth into the soapy solution, then gently rub the metal.
+2. Soak it for 30 minutes if the gemstone is durable (like a diamond).
+If it's a softer gemstone like an opal or a pearl, soak it for a shorter period of time or dip a soft cloth into the soapy solution, then gently rub the metal.
 Afterward, rub the stone itself with a damp cloth (water only).

 3. Rinse, then gently dry with a soft towel.

-Just like anything, the rhodium plating on your white gold ring, although durable, will begin to wear over time.
-However, there are steps you can take to prevent the rhodium from fading away:
+Just like most metal platings, the rhodium plating on your white gold ring will begin to wear over time.
+However, there are steps you can take to prevent the rhodium from fading away.

-1. Because you want to avoid any form of chlorine, make sure to take your white gold ring off when using any cleaning products.
+1. Make sure to take your white gold ring off when using any cleaning products.
+You want to avoid any form of chlorine.

-3. As much as possible, avoid rubbing and fidgeting with your ring.
+3. Avoid rubbing and fidgeting with your ring as much as possible.

 4. Rinse your ring if it has been exposed to lotion or perfume.

-Because of white gold's unique mixture, the actual "gold" itself is more of a soft yellowish color — it's the rhodium that keeps it looking silvery-white.
-So when the ring starts to turn yellow (this typically happens first around the prongs and corners), it means the rhodium is wearing off.
+Because of white gold's unique mixture, the actual gold itself is more of a soft yellowish color.
+It's the rhodium that keeps it looking silvery-white.
+So when the ring starts to turn yellow (this typically happens first around the prongs and corners), the rhodium is wearing off.

-This means that you need new plating — there's nothing you can do to "clean" the yellow away.
-Fortunately, getting new rhodium plating on your white gold ring is simple: Just take it to your jeweler and they'll re-plate it for you by dipping it in rhodium.
-And if you purchased a warranty on your ring (which we highly recommend), they'll usually do it free of charge!
-(If you didn't purchase a warranty, they'll determine how much re-dipping will cost based on inspection.)
+This means that you need new plating.
+There's nothing you can do to "clean" the yellow away.
+Fortunately, getting new rhodium plating on your white gold ring is simple.
+Just take it to your jeweler and they'll re-plate it for you by dipping it in rhodium.
+If you purchased a warranty on your ring, they'll usually do it free of charge.
+If you didn't purchase a warranty, they'll determine how much re-dipping will cost based on inspection.

 When it comes to cleaning plated jewelry, always remember to call your jeweler if you're unsure about something.
-Also, remember that things like toothbrushes and coarse fabric can cause tiny scratches on your ring!
-Because of that, a surefire way to clean any plated jewelry — whether it's rhodium, gold, or silver-plated — is by using something soft (like a microfiber towel, flannel, or a cotton ball) to gently rub away any accumulated grime and dirt.
+Also, remember that things like toothbrushes and coarse fabric can cause tiny scratches on your ring.
+Because of that, a surefire way to clean any plated jewelry, whether it's rhodium, gold, or silver-plated, is by using something soft (microfiber towel, flannel, or a cotton ball) to gently rub away any accumulated grime and dirt.

-And just like with protecting white gold jewelry, be sure to avoid spraying perfume on or near your plated jewelry, as the chemicals can poorly react with the metal.
+Just like with protecting white gold jewelry, be sure to avoid spraying perfume on or near your plated jewelry; the chemicals can poorly react with the metal.

-When it comes to removing scratches, the answer seems obvious: polishing – duh.
-But actually, polishing white gold isn't such a great idea...or at least, polishing it too much.
+When it comes to removing scratches, the answer seems obvious: polishing.
+But polishing white gold isn't such a great idea, or at least, polishing it too much.

-Because of its rhodium plating, each time the ring is polished, some of the plating gets chipped away — and over time, that means you're left with a yellowish ring.
+Because of its rhodium plating, each time the ring is polished, some of the plating gets chipped away.
+Over time, that means you're left with a yellowish ring.
 The solution?
-Only get your ring polished once or twice a year or wait until it has several scratches on it.
-In the meantime, use the cleaning methods as listed above to keep your ring shiny!
+Get your ring polished once or twice a year or wait until it has several scratches on it.
+In the meantime, use the cleaning methods as listed above to keep your ring shiny.

-If you can't avoid getting scratches and you want them buffed out ASAP, know that even if the plating wears off, you can get the ring re-dipped — just be aware that unless you have a warranty, there will be a fee for re-plating.
+If you can't avoid getting scratches and you want them buffed out ASAP, know that even if the plating wears off, you can get the ring re-dipped.
+Be aware that unless you have a warranty, there will be a fee for re-plating.

-While we want to keep our rings looking their best — after all, many of us wear them every day! — it's equally important to keep our rings disinfected...we wear them every day!
-That means they're accumulating all kinds of germs.
-You know how you wash your clothes regularly to sanitize them?
-You need to do the same with your rings!
-And when it's time to disinfect any jewelry, there is nothing more effective than the PhoneSoap.
+While we want to keep our rings looking their best—after all, many of us wear them every day—it's equally important to keep our rings disinfected.
+We wear them every da, which means they're accumulating all kinds of germs.
+When it's time to disinfect jewelry, there is nothing more effective than the PhoneSoap.

-Just place your ring inside the PhoneSoap and after a few minutes, it'll be virtually germ-free.
-It's as simple as that!
-No fuss, no extra materials — just pure ol' easiness.
+Simply place your ring inside the PhoneSoap, and after a few minutes, it'll be 99.99% germ-free.* It's as simple as that.
+No fuss, no extra materials, just pure ol' easiness.

-When it comes to cleaning and disinfecting your white gold rings, it's not so hard: Just a little soap, water, and patience — plus a few minutes in the PhoneSoap — will have your ring twinkling and germ-free in no time.
+When it comes to cleaning and disinfecting your white gold rings, it's not so hard.
+A little soap, water, and patience—plus a few minutes in the PhoneSoap—will have your ring twinkling and germ-free in no time.